precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 Second in the list is "permissive hold".
 It is an option that adds another way to trigger the hold function of dual-role keys.

-Whereas the modifier of the mod-tap is activated when another key gets *pressed* by default or gets activated when held down for longer than the tapping term if `IGNORE_MOD_TAP_INTERRUPT` is defined, permissive hold activates the modifier when another key is pressed and released while the mod-tap is held, regardless of the tapping term.
-This means that even when `IGNORE_MOD_TAP_INTERRUPT` is defined, this option allows the user to trigger a keyboard shortcut with a mod-tap key before the end of the tapping term.
+Permissive hold activates the modifier when another key is pressed and released while the mod-tap is held, regardless of the tapping term.
+It means that this option allows the user to trigger a keyboard shortcut with a mod-tap key before the end of the tapping term.

 Consider the following case: